 2.7L Turbocharged EcoBoost

-This engine offers 325 horsepower and 400 ft-lb of torque.
+This trailer tow package has an engine that offers 325 horsepower and 400 ft-lb of torque.
 It has a 10-speed transmission.
 The towing capacity is rated at 9,000 pounds.

 3.0L Power Stroke Turbo Diesel

 The diesel engine has 250 horsepower and 440 lb-ft of torque.
 The transmission is an automatic transmission 10-speed.
 It can tow as much as 11,500 pounds.

 3.3L TI-VCT V6

 With 290 horsepower and a torque level of 265 pound-feet, this engine has the lowest towing capacity at 7,700 lbs.
 The transmission is a six-speed automatic.

-This Ford F-150 engine has the third-highest horsepower of the six engines with 375 and the second-highest torque with 470 pound-feet.
+This Ford F-150 engine produces the third-highest horsepower of the six engines with 375 and the second-highest torque with 470 pound-feet.
 The transmission is a 10-speed.
-It can also boast the highest hauling capacity at 13,200 pounds, making it the best engine for towing personal watercraft, trailers, and RVs.
+It can also boast the highest hauling capacity at 13,200 pounds, making it the max trailer towing package and the best tow vehicle for towing personal watercraft, trailers, and RVs like the Airstream.

 High-Output 3.5 EcoBoost